Setting Yourself Up for Success

 Talking to others

 This can include friends, family, colleagues, whomever.
 In my case, I was very slow and deliberate at telling new people.
 I couldn’t handle sharing with too many people at once.
-This could be a whole topic on it’s own.
-I elaborate a bit in the FAQ.
+I elaborate a bit on this subject in the FAQ.

 I did this pretty frequently.
 Sometimes by myself, sometimes with my fiance, sometimes on the phone, whatever worked at the time.
 Nature helped.

-- First, there are alternatives to quitting, such as transferring to a different residency.
+- There are alternatives to quitting, such as transferring to a different residency.
 Check out the FAQ for details.
 If you know of any other good resources on the subject, please let me know!